 Related: Saved by a Stranger in Corfu, Greece

 At sunset in particular, any of these hills are the perfect place to sit and appreciate the beauty of this place.
 Extending outwards from Argyrades are tiny dusty pathways, often signposted to other villages or churches hidden amongst the olive trees- it’s basically the perfect spot for people who appreciate a good rambling stroll.

 Staying in the village of Argyrades

-On top of all the amazing-ness of the village itself, I stayed in what is probably the best Airbnb I’ve ever stayed in- the converted kitchen of the owner’s grandmother.
-They waited for me to arrive at 5am, fully stocked the kitchen with fruit, eggs, honey, coffee and pastries, and gave me a gift when I left.
+On top of all the amazing-ness of the village itself, I stayed in one of the best Airbnbs I’ve ever stayed in- the converted kitchen of the owner’s grandmother.
+My Airbnb host waited for me to arrive at 5am, and had fully stocked the kitchen with fruit, eggs, honey, coffee and pastries, and gave me a gift when I left.
 I mean, what an introduction to this beaut little community!
 The closest hotels to Argyrades are actually back down the hill in Agios Georgios, so if you want a taste of real Corfiot village life, your best bet is searching on Airbnb.

 - The bus through Argyrades is the B1 going between Kerkyra (ie Corfu Town) and Kavos.
 There’s a timetable on the Green Buses website, however bear in mind that they rarely run on time; half an hour late is still considered pretty respectable.

 - If I actually had a driving license, I would have considered hiring a car in Corfu, however I only spent four days in the village and wanted to make the most of the peace and quiet of the area, so the lack of a car wasn’t a problem for me.

 - Kerkyra to Argyrades costs €3, which you pay once you’ve physically sat down on the bus.